-Maha is a dynamic advocate regularly appearing in the First and Upper Tier Tribunals in asylum, human rights and deportation appeals.
+Maha is a dynamic advocate regularly appearing in the First and Upper Tier Tribunals in asylum, human rights, deportation and deprivation appeals.
 She also represents applicants for bail.

 She is passionate about the protection and representation of vulnerable clients, including victims of torture, unaccompanied minors and cases concerning FGM and trafficking.

-Maha has considerable experience with private immigration matters having worked in the private client team at Pricewaterhouse Coopers LLP where she assisted individuals with a wide range of immigration services.
+Maha has considerable experience with private immigration matters having worked in the private client team at Pricewaterhouse Coopers LLP and other private firms where she assisted individuals with a wide range of immigration services.
 She is experienced in the Points Based System, family-based applications, nationality, visit visas and EEA applications, among others.

-During her time with one of the Big Four, Maha gained commercial skills and business acumen representing numerous high net-worth and high-profile clients.
+During her time in the corporate sector, Maha gained commercial skills and business acumen representing numerous high net-worth and high-profile clients.
 In addition, she has advised companies applying for sponsor licences and has drafted representations and grounds successfully challenging Home Office decisions to refuse, suspend or revoke their licences.